questdb/questdb/core/README.md

 ### Create manifest

 The purpose of the manifest is to simplify image usage by end user.
-They will just hopefully install `questdb/questdb` and Docker Hub sill figure out appropriate image for target paltform.
+They will just hopefully install `questdb/questdb` and Docker Hub sill figure out appropriate image for target platform.

 ```
 docker manifest create questdb/questdb:4.0.0 questdb/questdb:4.0.0-linux-arm64 questdb/questdb:4.0.0-linux-amd64 questdb/questdb:4.0.0-windows-amd64